 Demonstrated ability to conduct effective health and safety surveys, quantitative and qualitative exposure/risk assessments, and data analyses; ability to provide recommendations for exposure/risk control.

 Ability to effectively communicate orally and in writing with diverse audiences; ability to explain technical concepts clearly and concisely.

 Ability to maintain current knowledge of and interpret specific government agency requirements (statutes, regulations, licenses, and permits) and university policies.

 Working knowledge of the scientific and technical aspects of various regulatory requirements and potential impact on assigned work area(s).

-Broad scientific background (chemistry or related disciplines preferred) to enable technical discussions with researchers in multiple disciplines.
+Broad scientific background (laboratory research preferred) to enable technical discussions with researchers in multiple disciplines.

-Willingness to engage in an iterative design process, coupled with an appreciation of feedback, to engage in regular process improvement and create solution-driven thinking.
+Willingness to engage in an iterative design process, coupled with an appreciation of feedback, in order to engage in regular process improvement and create solution-driven thinking.

 Frequently stand, sit, and perform desk-based computer tasks.

 Rarely kneel, crawl, climb ladders, reach/work above shoulder, twist/bend/stoop/squat, grasp lightly/fine manipulation, grasp forcefully, write by hand, sort and file paperwork or parts, operate foot and/or hand controls, carry, push, and pull objects that weigh 40 pounds or more.